tenzir/tenzir/web/docs/understand/operators/sinks/import.md

 pipelines are written to disk.

 We plan to change this behavior in the near future.
-Until then, we recommend running `tenzir flush` after importing events to make sure they're available for downstream consumption.
+Until then, we recommend running `tenzirctl flush` after importing events to make sure they're available for downstream consumption.
 :::

 ## Examples